mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 The easiest way to add style overrides for a one-off situation is to use the [`sx` prop](/system/basics/#the-sx-prop), which is available on all MUI components.
 Here is an example:

-{{"demo": "SxProp.js"}}
+{{"demo": "SxProp.js" }}

-### Overriding nested component styles
+#### Overriding nested component styles

-Let's use the above demo as an example.
-Say you want to change the Slider's thumb from a circle to a square.
-You can use the browser dev tools to identify the component slot you want to override.
+While using the `sx` prop, you can use classes provided by Material UI to customize specific slots of a component.
+As an example, let's say you want to change the Slider's thumb from a circle to a square.

+You can use the browser dev tools to identify the component slot you want to override:

 <img src="/static/images/customization/dev-tools.png" alt="dev-tools" width="406" />

-In this example, the styles are applied with `.css-ae2u5c-MuiSlider-thumb` so the name of the component is `Slider` and the name of the slot is `thumb`.

-You now know that you need to target the `.MuiSlider-thumb` class name for overriding the look of the thumb:
+Note that the styles are applied with `.css-ae2u5c-MuiSlider-thumb` so the name of the component is `Slider` and the name of the slot is `thumb`.
+Thefore, you need to target the `.MuiSlider-thumb` class name to override the thumb's styles, like so:

 {{"demo": "DevTools.js"}}

-Doing this whenever trying to customize a component saves you a lot of time!
-The styles injected into the DOM by MUI rely on class names that [follow a simple pattern](/styles/advanced/#class-names):
+The styles injected into the DOM by Material UI rely on class names that [follow a simple pattern](/styles/advanced/#class-names):
 `[hash]-Mui[Component name]-[name of the slot]`.

 > ⚠️ These class names can't be used as CSS selectors because they are unstable,